omar-ashraf2/CRUD-Operations-JaveScript/README.md

-# CRUD-Operations-JaveScript
+# CRUDS-Operations-JaveScript

-CRUD refers to the four functions that are considered necessary to implement a persistent storage application: create, read, update and delete.
+CRUDS refers to the four functions that are considered necessary to implement a persistent storage application: create, read, update, delete and search.

 https://crud-operations-javascript.netlify.app/